 Water storage & vegetable garden in Burkina Faso

 Drought makes life difficult in rural Burkina Faso.
 From October to June there is hardly any rainfall, partly due to climate change.
 Farming is then (almost) impossible and the lack of safe drinking water causes health problems, especially for vulnerable groups such as children, pregnant women and the elderly.
-With this project in the villages of Salétenga and Zomkomé, about 20,000 inhabitants will get better access to water through the construction of dams.
-The ecological vegetable garden to be created will benefit 50 women with a household of eight people on average.
+With this project in the villages of Salétenga and Zomkomé, about 20,000 inhabitants got better access to water through the construction of dams.
+The established ecological kitchen garden benefited 50 women with households of eight people on average.

 Storing water from the rainy season

-Storage of water that falls during the rainy season is badly needed in Salétenga and Zomkomé.
-However, the village of Salétenga has no water supply at all due to its isolated location.
-Therefore, a dam is being built there.
-The village of Zomkomé does have a water storage facility, but drought caused the dike to break.
-This has left Zomkomé and surrounding villages with almost no water at all.
-Thanks to this project, the dam in Zomkomé will be repaired.
+Storage of water that falls during the rainy season is badly needed in the villages of Salétenga and Zomkomé.
+However, the village of Salétenga had no water supply at all due to its isolated location.
+Therefore, a dam was built there.
+The village of Zomkomé did have a water storage facility, but drought caused the dike to break.
+This had left Zomkomé and surrounding villages with almost no water at all.
+Thanks to this project, the dam in Zomkomé is repaired.

 Ecological vegetable garden